What Strategic Marketing Leadership Actually Delivers

 Revenue Impact:

-- Marketing-sourced pipeline: 8% → 54% of closed revenue
+- Marketing-sourced pipeline: 3% → 38% of closed revenue

-- Sales cycle: 112 → 78 days (30% reduction)
+- Sales cycle: 97 → 74 days (24% reduction)

 Efficiency Gains:

-- CAC reduced 38% despite increased marketing spend
+- CAC reduced ~22% despite increased marketing spend

-- MQL-to-SQL conversion: 12% → 31%
+- MQL-to-SQL conversion: 9% → 19%

 Strategic Outcomes:

-- Founder reclaimed 20+ hours weekly
+- Founder reclaimed 20+ hours weekly from direct sales and marketing tasks

-- Marketing became primary growth driver
+- Marketing became primary growth driver with no sales team expansion

-- Predictable pipeline for sales forecasting
+- Predictable pipeline led to reliable 6-month sales forecasting

-— CEO, B2B SaaS CompanyEngagement Duration: 16 months
+— CEO, B2B SaaS CompanyEngagement Duration: 18 months

-E-Commerce: ROAS 2.1x → 3.8x, Revenue +48%
+E-Commerce: ROAS 2.1x → 3.2x, Revenue +40%

-$3M revenue growth • 42% CAC reduction • 56% LTV increase
+$2.3M revenue growth • 28% CAC reduction • same $55K/month ad budget

 The Company